Angana007/Home-Loan-Default-Risk-Prediction/README.md

 # 🏠 Home Loan Default Risk Prediction

 ## 📘 Project Overview
-This project develops a **deep learning model** to predict the likelihood of **home loan default** using customer demographics, credit history, and financial data.
+This project builds a **deep learning–based risk prediction system** that estimates the probability of a customer **defaulting on a home loan**.
-The model helps lenders identify high-risk borrowers before approval — reducing financial loss and improving decision-making efficiency.
+The model leverages **demographic, credit, and financial features** to help lenders identify **high-risk borrowers** before approval — reducing financial loss and improving credit decision efficiency.

-To enhance **trust and interpretability**, the model is paired with **SHAP explainability** and deployed through an **interactive Streamlit dashboard** for real-time prediction and feature-level insights.
+To ensure **trust and interpretability**, the model integrates **SHAP explainability** and is deployed via an **interactive Streamlit dashboard** for real-time predictions and feature-level insights.

 ---

-## 🚀 Highlights
+## 🚀 Key Highlights
-- Built a **Deep Learning model** achieving **AUC = 0.977**, detecting 91% of true defaulters.
+- Developed a **Deep Learning model (Keras/TensorFlow)** achieving **AUC = 0.977**, identifying 91% of true defaulters.
+- Applied **ADASYN** resampling to handle severe class imbalance in the dataset.
-- Implemented **SHAP explainability** for transparent model decisions.
+- Integrated **SHAP explainability** for transparent model decisions and bias detection.
-- Deployed an **interactive Streamlit app** for real-time risk prediction.
+- Deployed a **Streamlit web app** enabling instant loan risk predictions with explainable visualizations.
-- Delivered potential **10–15% reduction in default rates** and **30% faster approvals** for lenders.
+- Enabled lenders to potentially achieve **10–15% lower default rates** and **30% faster approvals**.

 ---

-## 🎯 Business Objective
+## 🎯 Business Problem
-Financial institutions face substantial losses from loan defaults.
+Banks and financial institutions lose millions due to non-performing loans.
-Traditional rule-based credit scoring often fails to capture complex nonlinear relationships between income, credit behavior, and loan performance.
+Traditional scoring systems (like rule-based thresholds) often miss **subtle nonlinear patterns** that signal credit risk.

-This solution:
+This project provides:
-- Predicts the **probability of loan default** for new applicants.
+- A **probabilistic risk score** for every new applicant.
-- Highlights **key factors influencing each decision** (e.g., credit score, loan-to-income ratio).
-- This solution demonstrates how AI-driven credit scoring can improve loan portfolio quality, streamline risk assessment, and enable data-backed financial inclusion decisions.
+- **Feature-level explanations** showing why a prediction was made.
+- A deployable, interpretable model that enhances **risk management and decision transparency**.

 ---

 ## ⚙️ Tech Stack

 | Layer | Tools & Libraries |
 |-------|-------------------|
 | Data Processing | Pandas, NumPy, Seaborn, Matplotlib |